-Pre-Deployment Support
+7.1 Pre-Deployment Support.

-Pre-deployment support for service members and families begins with a mandatory personnel and family readiness pre-deployment consultation for the member.
-The consultation includes information on deployment; prepare for and coping with the stress of deployment; unit and family connection though communication; sustainment services and programs offered during the deployment; personal and family readiness (emphasizing financial planning, legal matters, and personal details); and return and reunion support.
+Pre-deployment support for service members and families begins with mandatory personnel and family readiness pre-deployment consultation for the member.
+The consultation includes information on deployment; prepare for and coping with the stress of deployment; unit and family connection though communication; sustainment services and programs offered during the deployment; personal and family readiness (emphasizing financial planning, powers of attorney, estate planning, and other legal matters and personal details); and return and reunion support.
 If family members are unable to attend the consultation, M&FRC staff members contact them to share resources and identify available support services.